cert-manager/website/content/en/docs/concepts/acme-orders-challenges.md

 challenge has been 'presented', it will set `status.presented = true`.

-Once 'presented', the challenge controller will perform a 'self check' to ensure that the challenge has 'propagated' (i.e. the authoritve DNS servers have been updated to respond correctly, or the changes to the ingress resources have been observed and in-use by the ingress controller).
+Once 'presented', the challenge controller will perform a 'self check' to ensure that the challenge has 'propagated' (i.e. the authoritative DNS servers have been updated to respond correctly, or the changes to the ingress resources have been observed and in-use by the ingress controller).